Monday, November 23, 2020

 Ahead of them looked to be a giant walking brown mushroom tree… thing.
 Massive in size, it was probably around a whopping eight feet tall and nearly half that in width.
 It shambled along, thumping heavily against the dirt path slowly and was currently heading towards their direction, though it did not seem to have spotted them from peeking out beyond the large tree trunk they were all pressed up against.

 Fear gripped Sairek.
 He couldn’t help but just stare at this terrible wonder.
 However, even though fear was coursing through him, he still forced himself to remain calm.
-“That—That is not a normal monster, Nayleen… What in the Flaming Lands is something like that doing in Masirean?
-Even monsters in Ceareste don’t get that… grotesque...
-Masirean is one of the cleanest countries of the four, too...!”
+“That—That is not a normal monster Nayleen.
+What in the Flaming Lands is something like that doing in Masirean?
+Even monsters in Ceareste don’t get that… grotesque...!”

 “Grotesque in more ways than one…” Cyial muttered.
 “I can sense ethereal from that thing… Most monsters tend to be magical beasts in nature… that thing is… different though…”

 “What do you mean…?”
-Nayleen asked, unable to pull her eyes away to look at him.
+Nayleen asked, unable to pull her eyes away to look at him as the creature slowed to a lumbering stop in front of them.

 “It’s hard to explain, but to put it in perspective, think of how humans and demons are different from each other…” Cyial tried to explain.